kilpatty/react-user-focus/README.md

 # react-user-focus

-react-user-focus is a Reactjs component that communicates the state of the user's focus (active, idle, away).
-The purpose of this component is to allow user dependent processes such as animations, and communication to be aware of the current state of the user's focus.
+react-user-focus is a Reactjs component that communicates the state of the user's focus (focused, idle, away).
+The purpose of this component is to allow user-dependent processes such as animations, and communication to be aware of the current state of the user's focus.

 ## Installation